GaMO: Geometry-aware Multi-view Diffusion Outpainting for Sparse-View 3D Reconstruction: Conclusion

 \section{Conclusion}

-We introduce \textit{GaMO}, establishing outpainting as a more suitable paradigm for novel view generation in sparse-view 3D reconstruction.
-By extending existing views rather than generating new perspectives, our approach preserves geometric consistency while providing broader spatial coverage, effectively mitigating holes and artifacts in generation-based methods.
-Extensive experiments demonstrate significant improvements over state-of-the-art with a $25\times$ speedup and superior reconstruction quality.
-Our method also exhibits strong zero-shot generalization, establishing outpainting as a more principled and efficient approach for sparse-view 3D reconstruction. \paragraph{Limitations.} GaMO cannot recover occluded content invisible from all input views.
-Performance depends on input view distribution, as clustered or misaligned views yield poor results.
-Future work could explore adaptive outpaint scale selection and hybrid approaches for challenging scenarios.
+We present \textit{GaMO}, which formulates novel view generation as an outpainting problem for sparse-view 3D reconstruction.
+By extending existing views instead of generating new perspectives, our approach preserves geometric consistency while expanding spatial coverage, effectively reducing holes and artifacts.
+Experiments show consistent improvements over prior methods with superior reconstruction quality and several tens of times faster runtime.
+GaMO also demonstrates strong zero-shot generalization, highlighting outpainting as an efficient and principled paradigm for sparse-view reconstruction.

+\paragraph{Limitations.} GaMO cannot recover content fully occluded from all input views.
+Its performance also depends on input view distribution, where clustered or misaligned views may degrade results.
+Future work could explore adaptive outpaint scaling and hybrid strategies for more challenging cases.